paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-030-all-volunteer-force-educational-assistance-program.md

 ### Statutory Notes

 #### References in Text
 The Hostage Relief Act of 1980, referred to in subsec. (a)(1), is Pub.
 L. 96–449, Oct.
 14, 1980, 94 Stat.
-1967, as amended, which was formerly set out as a note under [section 5561 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5561&num=0&edition=prelim), Government Organization and Employees.
+1967, which was formerly set out as a note under [section 5561 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5561&num=0&edition=prelim), Government Organization and Employees.

 #### Amendments
 2008—Subsec. (a)(1).
 Pub.
 L. 110–252, § 5003(b)(1)(A)(i), inserted “33,” after “32,”.